TheFStopPA/blog/_posts/2016-06-15-anatomy-update.md

 ---
 layout: post
-title:  "Anatomy, How Not to Drowned, and Other Important Topics..."
+title:  "Anatomy, How Not to Drowned, and Other Topics of Import..."
 date:   2016-06-15
 categories: update, anatomy, cadaver, study strategies, time management
 ---